Onyx Gautam (they/she)

 Teaching

-In Fall 2025, I am a TA for MAT 203: Advanced Vector Calculus.
+In Fall 2025, I was a TA for MAT 203: Advanced Vector Calculus.